Tips for choosing a robovac/mop (Updated for AIBots and roller mops guide) - CyberShack

 Pets

-If you have pets, you need to get a Gen 5 with a pet program and the ability to identify pet poo and urine.
-When they encounter this the vacuum and rotating brush stops and lifts leaving the mop to handle things.
-Without this the mess would be sprad though the robovac.
+If you have pets, you need to get a Gen 5 or 6 with a pet program and the ability to identify solid pet poo and urine.
+When they encounter this, the vacuum, rotating brush, and whiskers stop and lift, leaving the mop to handle things.
+Without this, the mess would be spread through the robovac.

 Tests